 Humans have adopted the “law of the jungle” in economics and government: power and profit above all.
 Fear of the powerful still rules the human psyche, despite the fact that brute force wins only in the short term.
 Acquiring power entails sacrifice.
 Some people conclude that power is bad, while others conclude that power is good.
 Power can be used for good or ill, and has no ability in itself to cause immorality, a human choice.
 Abilities result in confidence and progress.
 Over-confidence underlies pride, which causes falls.
 Spirituality is often confused with psychic ability.
 Spiritual progress does not require physical, mental, or paranormal powers of any kind.
 Spirituality is inner and individual and has to do with our inner motives and also our actions—how we utiilze our powers.

 Current revision: paper October 19th, 2020 (first version 2019 October); recording October 2020.
-New versions are not substantially different from the original posting.
+New versions clarify or expand points in the original thesis; the points are unchanged.

 The content of these presentations has been garnered through observation, contemplation, hopefully insight, and, most importantly, experience.
 Ideas and assertions are simply presented for consideration.
 The effort is not to prove or convince, but rather to present ideas for one’s own thought, research, innate common sense, and experience.

 References are included only if information is specific and may not be generally known.
 No offense whatsoever is taken at any disagreement or counter-assertion.
 Many disagreements are due to semantics.
 Take whatever is useful and ignore the rest.
 If something fits and is useful, wonderful!